Order by Monday for delivery Wednesday.

 Picking up Your Lamb

 Like an increasing number of farms, I ship directly to customers.
 This is obviously very convenient, but for some reason grass fed lamb farms in particular seem to do this less frequently.
-But if you've found a local farm, picking up shouldn't be too big a deal, which is what you'll likely be asked to do if you've bought a half or whole lamb, though you may be directed to get it straight from the processor.
+But if you've found a local farm, picking up shouldn't be too big a deal, which is what you'll likely be asked to do if you've bought a half or whole lamb.
+The other possibility is that you will be directed to get it straight from the processor.

-It will come boxed, and if your drive is less than an hour, you don't need to do anything else.
+In either case it will come boxed, and if your drive is less than an hour, you don't need to do anything else.
 But if it's especially hot or if you're traveling further it is prudent to bring a cooler with a couple ice packs.
 Again, one really nice thing about lamb is how manageable an amount of meat you'll get.
+It will easily fit in a normal cooler.

 Odds and Ends